 -functions are certain meromorphic functions generalizing the Riemann zeta function.
-They are typically defined by what is called an -series which is then meromorphically extended to the complex plane.
+They are typically defined on parts of the complex plane by a power series expressions – called the -series – which converges in that region, and then meromorphically extended to all of the complex plane by analytic continuation.

 Could not include zeta-functions and eta-functions and L-functions – table

 E. Kowalski, first part of Automorphic forms, L-functions and number theory (March 12–16) Three Introductory lectures (pdf)